 Believe it or not, corrosion is one of the most detrimental problems that can affect your bike.
 Regardless of what kind of frame you have, or how nice your components are, corrosion is the number one killer of bikes and components.
 From the bolts to the cables, every metal part is subject to corroding and it usually presents in a few different ways.
 Steel frames and components will develop rust and aluminum will develop a white chalky substance which is called oxidation.
 Although neither one is extremely problematic in very small amounts, the larger spots and growths can cause some real issues.
-Rust and oxidation can cause unsightly spots on your frame, blistering paint, swollen cable housings, sticky cables, frozen bolts, sticky headsets, and will even cause parts to come lose from your frame!
+Rust and oxidation can cause unsightly spots on your frame, blistering paint, swollen cable housings, sticky cables, frozen bolts, sticky headsets, and will even cause parts to come loose from your frame!

 Corrosion, as defined by the ever-so-accurate Wikipedia, is described as “the disintegration of an engineered material into its constituent atoms due to chemical reactions with its surroundings”.
 This sounds pretty technical at first, but when you break it down into a process it is really pretty simple.
 Essentially, the process of corrosion is an electrical exchange of atoms between a metal and a chemical solution.
 The metal we are concerned about here would be your bike frame and parts and the solution would be saltwater, rain or puddle water, or a mixture of both.
 And what human waste fluid is most similar to saltwater?
 Yup, you guessed it; Human sweat contains a very high amount of salt and minerals which works very well as a corrosive agent.
 Remember those rusty steel wool experiments in a jar from Chemistry class?
 Here is where it will have a real world application!